Dr Robin Callender Smith, Barrister, LLB LLM and PhD

 Email: firstname.lastname@example.orgTelephone: +44 (0)7944 711648

 Dr Robin Callender Smith is Honorary Professor of Media Law at the Centre for Commercial Law Studies (CCLS).
-He is a three-time graduate from Queen Mary University of London (QMUL) and a barrister.
+He is a four-time graduate from Queen Mary University of London, a barrister and a Fellow of the Chartered Institute of Arbitrators.

-He is a specialist Technology, Media and Telecommunications (TMT) and regulatory arbitrator, mediator and adjudicator through ARBITA.
-He is a Member of the Chartered Institute of Arbitration and a CEDR-qualified Mediator.
+He is a specialist Technology, Media and Telecommunications (TMT) and regulatory arbitrator, mediator and adjudicator through ARBITA as well as a CEDR-qualified Mediator.
+He is an Adjudicator on the Panel appointed by the Society of Computers and the Law.
 Since 2013 he has been the Independent Adjudicator appointed by the Qatar Financial Centre Regulatory Authority (QFCRA) to determine issues within the authority’s Customer Dispute Resolution Scheme (CDRS) in respect of complaints made by customers and QFCRA-authorised firms.

-He completed his LLB at QMUL in 1973 and was taught commercial law by the founder of CCLS, Sir Roy Goode QC.
+He completed his LLB at Queen Mary in 1973 and was taught commercial law by the founder of CCLS, Sir Roy Goode QC.
 He completed his LLM in Computer and Communications Law with Distinction at CCLS in 2010 and his PhD – on celebrity privacy, the media and the law - in November 2014.
 His textbook Celebrity and Royal Privacy, the Media and the Law is published by Sweet and Maxwell.
+His fourth Queen Mary qualification came in 2020 when he completed his Postgraduate Diploma in International Commercial Arbitration.

 He is an editor of Sweet & Maxwell’s Encyclopaedia of Data Protection and Privacy and is also co-editing the second edition of OUP's Media Law and Practice.
 A data privacy and media law barrister, he has advised national newspapers on pre-publication issues of libel, contempt, misuse of private information, copyright, breach of confidence and misuse of private information for over 40 years.